isaacmg/pydata_orono/README.md

 ## PyData Orono

-We are the Orono, ME branch of the PyData.
-We are the only New England PyData Meetup group north of Boston and serve central and northern Maine.
+We are the Orono, ME branch of PyData We are the only New England PyData Meetup group north of Boston and serve central and northern Maine.

 ### Upcoming Events

 We generally host meetups once per month in Orono (and ocassionally Bangor).
-For more details on upcoming meetups please see our official meetup page.
+For more details on upcoming meetups please see our [official meetup page](http://meetup.com/PyData-Orono/).
 If you are interested in presenting please message [igodfried@isaac26.com](igodfried@isaac26.com).

 ### Past Meetups